jimlar/valtechdroid/README.md

 * Add organization to the contact
 * Keep status update history
 * Save status message
+* Valtech icon
+* Remove the delete all option

  ### Stuff ToDo
+* Remove the org . role
 * Find a way to do tests in Android that is not pure pain
 * Prevent added contacts from being synced to other places
 * Save geolocation